 4. Drag your “ground” umbra towards the Sun azimuth at the moment of the total solar eclipse for the value in km, that you counted before (pic.
 26).
 You don’t need the mid-eclipse and the centerline.
 Remove it, making your shape simple.

 5. Once you do it change the color of your new “umbra” to avoid a mess in the further step in Google Earth (pic.
 27).

 6. Save your newly located shape as a .kml file and open your Google Earth software.

 7. Do the same thing with your shape as described above (way 1 point 2).

 8. Now you can enjoy the full visualized phenomena.
-If you decide to make the animation remember to repeat your measurements for at least umbra-long distance to adjust the correct position of the Sun.
+If you decide to make the animation remember to repeat your measurements for at least an umbra-long distance to adjust the correct position of the Sun.

 I presented the painstaking method of visualization of the total solar eclipse.
-I am deeply hoping that my work will influence for the spectrum of the solar eclipse computer software and someone will use my idea to prepare some eclipse program based on Google Earth, that will enable everyone to make this kind of visualization automatically.
+I am deeply hoping that my work will influence the spectrum of the solar eclipse computer software and someone will use my idea to prepare some eclipse program based on Google Earth, that will enable everyone to make this kind of visualization automatically.